MisterTJB/Yesterday-And-Today/README.md

 Users are able to source an image from their photo library, or find a nearby photo on Flickr.
 (To clue the user in to how to progress, the relevant buttons are animated.)

-Selecting a photo from their library is handled by a UIImagePicker, and thus replicates the typical iOS user experience for selecting one's own content.
+Selecting a 'past' photo from the user's library is handled by a UIImagePicker, and thus replicates the typical iOS user experience for selecting one's own content.

 If a user chooses to search Flickr, they are presented with a view controller to manage the search process.
 Here, they are able to use a UIPicker to narrow the date range of their search, and a UISlider to limit the radius of the search.
 Results are shown in a collection view, and the map is updated with a pin to show the location of a given image on the map so that they can hunt down the location at which the image was taken.